What’s new in 2026

 Employers who pay their employees 2 or more times a month must follow these rules:

-• Any wages earned by the 1st day of the month must be paid no later than the 20th day of the following month.
+- Any wages earned in the first half of the month (before the 16th) must be paid no later than the 5th day of the following month.

-• Any wages earned before the 16th day of the month must be paid no later than the 5th day of the following month.
+- Any wages earned in the second half of the month (from the 16th to the last day) must be paid no later than the 20th day of the following month.

 Tennessee employers must set regular paydays.
 They also must post at least 2 notices in the workplace advising employees of their regular paydays.